 There are Soda’s, restaurants and grocery stores on every block with anything you could want, from local food like, pollo con gallo pinto, to Americanized food like pizza and steak.
 I ate at mostly Soda’s because they were cheaper and much better, in my opinion.

 I had no idea what a Soda was when I first arrived.
 As I quickly learned, they are little restaurants owned and run by locals that make local food for cheap.
 I cannot recommend them enough!
-I ate at many during my vacation in Costa Rica.
+I ate at many during my trip.
 The portions were always very generous and the food at each tasted different because of course, everyone makes their dishes their own way.
 Either way, I was never disappointed.

 There are also tour agencies on every corner in La Fortuna so don’t worry about booking anything ahead of time.
 I booked most of my activities directly through my hostel and had no issues getting a spot on the time or date I wanted, and I was there during peak time.